Module 01 — Regulatory Reform (Fire Safety) Order 2005

 CLEARANCE: COMMAND

-Helen Mortimer comes out of the front office at 01:55.
-Watch Manager Davies leaves at 02:00 with a closed folder under her arm.
-Helen pours two coffees in the duty office.
-She sits opposite you.
-She does not look angry.
-She looks tired.
+Helen comes out of the front office at 01:55.
+Davies leaves at 02:00 with a closed folder.
+Helen pours two coffees and sits opposite you.
+She looks tired, not angry.

-'Davies wants a written incident summary from me by Monday.
-I want a written summary from you by Sunday morning.
-SBAR — Situation, Background, Assessment, Recommendation.
-The board reads it Monday afternoon.
+'Davies wants a written summary from me by Monday.
+I want one from you by Sunday morning.
+SBAR.
+The board reads it Monday.
 Davies's report goes to the FRS regional office Tuesday.
-Whatever you write, it has to survive both readings.'
+Whatever you write has to survive both readings.'

 'No waffle.
-No gut feelings.
 Facts and your professional judgment.
-And Alex — write what happened.
-Not what you think happened.
-Not what you think I want to hear.
-Just what happened.'
+Write what happened.
+Not what you think I want to hear.'

-Compose your SBAR briefing for Helen.
+Compose your SBAR briefing.
 Select the best option for each field.

 S — SITUATION